pcu-consortium/poc-inAndOutSpark/README.md

 Its job is to :

 - Initialize the spark variables globaly used in the code
-- Readin of the configuration file and its transformation into java object
+- Read the configuration file and  transform it into a java object
 - Read the data indicated in the configuration file
 - Execution of the SQL request(s) indicated in the configuration file